 Open to the public at the ‘art squat’ Jour et Nuit in Paris’ 15th arrondissement, next to the Eiffel Tower, here is a photo report of the artwork for sale.

 Click the image for larger size

-Tomek comes from the Paris street art scene with a focus on typography and gestural painting.
-His style shows an orbiting of energetic materials and calligraphy.
-His generous painting invites us to question certain aesthetic limits from the speed of his stroke, to consider other approaches due to the ease of its forms and innovative technique.
-Its appeal can be sought from the general movement that proposes us to follow the evolution of an artist aware of his era, which is constantly changing.
+Tomek comes from the Paris street art scene, and focuses on typography and gestural painting.
+His style revolves around energetic materials and calligraphy.
+His generous painting invites us to question certain aesthetic limits: from the speed of his stroke, the ease of his forms, and his innovative approach to technique.
+Its appeal can be sought from the general movement that behooves us to follow the evolution of an artist aware of his constantly-changing era.

-Skube, also from the Paris street graffiti movement, meanwhile, presents us with eddies of a turbulent world, from which he first emerged as an artist, in the year of grace, 2001.
-From a timeless decade Skube searches for the absolute, his eyes main ally, his curiosity as a faithful adventurer.
-His understanding of graffiti supports his quest: to break the time and manners, laws and good taste of this stylistic movement.
+Meanwhile Skube, also from the Paris street graffiti movement, presents us with eddies of a turbulent world.
+He first emerged as an artist in 2001, the year of grace.
+From a timeless decade, Skube searches for the absolute.
+His eyes are his main ally, and his curiosity a faithful adventurer.
+His approach to graffiti supports his quest to challenge the manners, laws and good taste of this stylistic movement.